emanueluayza/GGTemplates/README.md

 ## IMPORTANT NOTE

-When a GGTemplate is created, you'll see just folders and not an Xcode group, so all the files inside the module are not members of the app target.
+When a GGTemplate is created, you'll see just folders and not Xcode groups, so all the files inside the modules are not members of the app target.

 ![Screen Shot 2020-05-12 at 20 20 53](https://user-images.githubusercontent.com/9702833/81755340-e535da00-948e-11ea-9c07-08ed585972a5.png)